Department of European Funds

 The scope of an international organisation’s operations and that of its body or agency must follow from the legal act establishing the international organisation, its body or agency.

 See footnote 2.

-15% is the contribution of the State budget secured in the entity’s budget.
+15% is a contribution of the State budget secured in the unit’s budget.

 2. Guidelines for Project Promoters of the “Home Affairs” Programme NFM 2014–2021 (docx)

 3. Rules of procedure for call for projects and project selection under the “Home Affairs” Programme – thematic area PA 20 (docx)